 Tax Court appeal.
-If the IRS denies your election for innocent spouse relief, you have 90 days to petition the Tax Court for review under the rules discussed at the end of 1.8.
+If the IRS denies your election for innocent spouse relief, you have 90 days to petition the Tax Court for review.
 If you petition the Tax Court, the non-electing spouse has the right to intervene in the proceeding.